-Upon being acquired on June 30, 2017, Stelco Inc. became a related party of Bedrock.
-Stelco Inc. has executed a management services agreement with an affiliate of Bedrock under which Stelco Inc. will receive senior management, commercial, business development, operating, financial, human resources, and executive recruitment services, as well as other services that may be required from time to time.
+Upon being acquired on June 30, 2017, the Company became a related party of Bedrock.
+The Company has executed a management services agreement with an affiliate of Bedrock under which the Company will receive senior management, commercial, business development, operating, financial, human resources, and executive recruitment services, as well as other services that may be required from time to time.
 Fees for services will be based upon actual costs incurred by Bedrock, plus a 2% mark-up on management services fees up to \$5 million, and any services above \$5 million will be reimbursed at cost.
-As at December 31, 2017, Stelco Inc. has payables related to Bedrock of \$1 million.
+As at December 31, 2017, the Company has receivables owing from Holdings (as further described below) of \$3 million and payables related to Bedrock of \$1 million.
 The Company has incurred expenses of \$3 million in management services provided by Bedrock and its affiliated entities for the year ended December 31, 2017.
+On September 25, 2017, an indirect wholly-owned subsidiary of Bedrock, Bedrock Industries B.V., the direct parent of Stelco, formed a wholly-owned subsidiary, Stelco Holdings Inc., which is also a related party of the Company.